gregwhitaker/netifi-r2dbc-example/docker/README.md

 - `broker1` - An instance of the Netifi Broker.
 - `product-service` - The example product information service.
-- `store-app` - The example storefront application.
+- `product-db` - The product information database.

 ## Stopping the Example
 In the current directory, run the following command to stop the example: